akifkartal03/Object-Oriented-Programming-with-CPP/Blogger_System_with_Inheritance/README.md

-### This is an inheritance project.I didn't use polymorphism yet.
+### This is an inheritance project.
+I didn't use polymorphism yet.